George Carey, 2nd Baron Hunsdon: Military and political career

 George served as a member of Parliament in the Commons for several terms (for Hertfordshire in 1571, for Hampshire in 1584, 1586, 1589, and 1593).
 He was created Knight Marshal in 1578.
 He was given the tenure of the lands of the Cornish recusant Francis Tregian when the latter was convicted of praemunire in 1577 for aiding and abetting the missionary priest Cuthbert Mayne.

+George Carey was given mining rights in Wales and on properties belonging to the Duchy of Lancaster in 1580.
 In September 1582, following the Raid of Ruthven, Carey was sent as ambassador to Scotland and joined Robert Bowes at the court of James VI at Stirling Castle.
 They were given intelligence about the French ambassador Michel de Castelnau.
 Carey wrote to William Cecil that correspondence between Castelnau and the Duke of Lennox would be intercepted, "lime twigs are laid to catch both their hasty messengers".

 Carey went to Carisbrooke Castle on the Isle of Wight.
 In 1586, French diplomats complained that as Governor of the Isle he profited from goods taken from merchant ships, including velvet, satin, leather, cardamom, and ivory.
 He was the commander of the Isle's defenses during the Spanish Armada threat.

 In July 1596, when his father died, George became the second Baron Hunsdon, and the following year he was appointed Lord Chamberlain of the Royal Household, a position which had been held by his father.